 In 2016, prior to the Spin-Off, certain of the Named Executive Officers were eligible to participate in Honeywell's employee retention program for key employees of Honeywell Transportation Systems pursuant to a retention letter entered into between the Named Executive Officer and Honeywell.
 Under the retention program, participants were eligible to receive a retention payment, payable in two installments, at the completion of each retention period, beginning on December 9, 2016 and ending on (i) February 28, 2018, for the first installment, and (ii) February 28, 2019, for the second installment.
 Based on individual and Honeywell or Company performance, as applicable, during the period between December 9, 2016 and February 28, 2019, the Company may increase the retention payments by up to 100%.
 Receipt of each installment of the retention payment was conditioned upon the Named Executive Officer's continued employment through the end of each retention period and the Named Executive Officer meeting certain performance standards, as set forth in the executive's applicable retention letter.
-In 2017, pursuant to an offer letter entered into between Mr. Bracke and Honeywell, Mr. Bracke was entitled to receive \$110,668, subject to the completion of the Spin-Off.
+In 2017, pursuant to an offer letter entered into between Mr. Bracke and Honeywell, Mr. Bracke was entitled to receive \$110,668, subject to the completion of the Spin-Off, the achievement of company and individual performance objectives, and Mr. Bracke's continued employment for 90 days after the Spin-Off.
 Mr. Bracke was also entitled to such amount upon a termination by the company other than for cause prior to the end of such 90-day period.